 Icon Function Description Fn Hotkey for second function Activates a second function on certain keys.
 E.g. press the Fn key to activate the F1 to F12 keys. ?
-Help Opens the User's Guide for your computer.
-Packard Bell MyBackup Allows you to create backup copies of your computer; either the entire system or only selected files and folders.
-Create a regular schedule or make copies whenever you want. ((tal)) Communication Enables/disables the computer's communication devices.
-Display toggle Switches display output between the display screen, external monitor (if connected) and both.
+Help Opens the help menu.
+Backup Allows you to create backup copies of your computer; either the entire system or only selected files and folders.
+Create a regular schedule or make copies whenever you want. (( 1 )) ((p)) Communication Enables/disables the computer's communication devices.
+Switches display output between the display screen external monitor (if connected) and both.
 Screen blank Turns the display screen backlight off to save power.
-Press any key to return. Ø 4 Touchpad toggle Turns the internal touchpad on and off.
+Press any key to return.

+Icon Function Description Ø\$ Touchpad toggle Turns the internal touchpad on and off.
 IK Play/Pause Play or pause a selected media file.
-Stop Stop playing the selected media file.
-C . ((' ()

-Icon Function Description " Previous Return to the previous media file.
+Stop Stop playing the selected media file. " Previous Return to the previous media file.
 Next Jump to the next media file.
 Brightness down Decreases the screen brightness. ≎ Brightness up Increases the screen brightness.
-Opens the Social Networks application.
-Social Networking If this application is not installed, the key will start your instant messenging application.
-Volume up Increases the sound volume.
-IJ, Volume down Decreases the sound volume.
+Opens the Social Networks application. ₩ Social Networking If this application is not installed, the key will start your instant messenging application.
+Volume up Increases the sound volume. Ç, Volume down Decreases the sound volume.
 A Speaker toggle Turns the speakers on and off.